TAMM: Tensor Algebra for Many-body Methods: ACKNOWLEDGMENTS

-This research was supported by the Exascale Computing Project (17-SC-20-SC), a collaborative effort of the U.S. Department of Energy Office of Science and the National Nuclear Security Administration, and by the Center for Scalable, Predictive methods for Excitation and Correlated phenomena (SPEC), which is funded by the U.S. Department of Energy (DOE), Office of Science, Office of Basic Energy Sciences, the Division of Chemical Sciences, Geosciences, and Biosciences.
-SPEC is located at Pacific Northwest National Laboratory (PNNL) operated for the U.S. Department of Energy by the Battelle Memorial Institute under Contract DE-AC06-76RLO-1830.
-This research used resources of the Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC05-00OR22725.
+This research was supported by the Exascale Computing Project (\textblack{No.} 17-SC-20-SC), a collaborative effort of the U.S. Department of Energy Office of Science and the National Nuclear Security Administration, and by the Center for Scalable Predictive Methods for Excitations and Correlated Phenomena (SPEC), which is funded by the U.S. Department of Energy (DoE), Office of Science, Office of Basic Energy Sciences, Division of Chemical Sciences, Geosciences and Biosciences as part of the Computational Chemical Sciences (CCS) program at Pacific Northwest National Laboratory (PNNL) under \textblack{Grant No.} FWP 70942.
+PNNL is a multi-program national laboratory operated by Battelle Memorial Institute for the U.S. DoE under Contract \textblack{No.} DE-AC06-76RLO-1830. \textblack{N.P.B.} also acknowledges support from the Laboratory Directed Research and Development (LDRD) Program at PNNL.
+We gratefully acknowledge the computing resources provided and operated by the Joint Laboratory for System Evaluation (JLSE) at Argonne National Laboratory, \textblack{the} Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract \textblack{No.} DE-AC02-06CH11357, \textblack{and the} Oak Ridge Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract \textblack{No.} DE-AC05-00OR22725.